How Smart Technology Can Help You Get Around Labor Shortage

 Not only did the construction industry lose approximately 2 million skilled construction workers during the recession between 2007 and 2011, many of the skilled workers that were forced out of the industry have not returned.
-What’s more is that the U.S. Bureau of Labour Statistics estimates that 300,000 new jobs were created in the construction industry in the 12 months between March 2015 and 2016.
-With a growing demand and a diminishing supply of skilled labour workers in the construction industry, contractors are forced to maximize efficiency in any way they can.
+What’s more is that the U.S. Bureau of Labor Statistics estimates that 300,000 new jobs were created in the construction industry in the 12 months between March 2015 and 2016.
+With a growing demand and a diminishing supply of skilled labor workers in the construction industry, contractors are forced to maximize efficiency in any way they can.

-The Impact of the Labour Shortage
+The Impact of the Labor Shortage

-The construction industry has been negatively impacted by the skilled labour shortage and many problems have thus been presented.
+The construction industry has been negatively impacted by the skilled labor shortage and many problems have thus been presented.
 Not only are jobs taking significantly longer to complete, additional costs are arising throughout the project duration for both the contractors and the clients.

 The recent layoffs have brought on a certain stigma within the construction industry.
 Young workers are afraid to invest in a career in the construction industry due to its unpredictability of job security in the past.
 Schools are putting less focus on trades and young adults are being guided toward the now mainstream 4-year university studies.
 The recession also led to less funding for apprenticeships and internship programs that provide young workers with experience and allow employers to properly train and evaluate potential employees before bringing them on board.

 Without these programs, employers are forced to hire workers before being able to properly evaluate their skills, which leads to less qualified workers and higher safety concerns.
 Since evaluation and training is being cut down, employers have no choice but to hire less-than-qualified workers which is a concern with high-stakes jobs such as construction.

 How to Maximize Efficiency on the Site